harp-tech/protocol/BinaryProtocol-32bit.md

 # Binary Protocol 32-bit (v0.1)

+> **Caution**
+>
+> This document, and corresponding specification, is still under development.
+The information contained in this document is subject to change without notice.
+If you have any issues, questions and/or suggestion, please open an issue in this repository.

 ## Introduction

 The Harp Protocol is a binary communication protocol created in order to facilitate and unify the interaction between different devices.
 It was designed with efficiency and ease of parsing in mind.